japs/alipy/README.txt

 About
 =====
 This is a fork of the original alipy 2 package.
-The original goal is to make this code Python3 and PEP8 compliant.
+The main goal is to make this code Python3 and PEP8 compliant.
 Other than that, it should remain substantially the same.